Pabau GO app

 Integrating eating plans with nutrition education

 A healthy eating plan template works best when paired with brief education on food groups, macronutrients (carbohydrates, proteins, fats), and portion control strategies.
-Teaching patients how to read nutrition labels, recognize serving sizes, and identify nutrient-dense foods versus processed alternatives empowers them to make substitutions and adapt the plan to real-world situations-social meals, restaurant dining, travel.
+Teaching patients how to read nutrition labels, recognize serving sizes, and identify nutrient-dense foods versus processed alternatives empowers them to make substitutions and adapt the plan to real-world situations: social meals, restaurant dining, and travel.

 Many templates include a one-page visual guide to food groups, portion sizes, or meal examples.
 Others provide grocery shopping lists organized by food group so patients can build meals around their plan.
 Some include space for recipes, meal prep tips, or links to resources like Harvard’s Healthy Eating Plate.
 These touchpoints reinforce learning and give patients tools to problem-solve independently between visits.